Joshhhuaaa/iTunesAutoTag/README.md

 # iTunes AutoTag
-iTunes AutoTag simplifies the process of converting FLAC music to Apple's ALAC format, which can be imported into iTunes.
-Additionally, it automatically adjusts your song metadata, such as artists and genres, matching iTunes's standards.
+iTunes AutoTag is a simple command line program that converts FLAC music files to Apple's ALAC format and automatically sets up the metadata to iTunes convention.

 # Dependencies
-iTunes AutoTag relies on [qaac](https://github.com/nu774/qaac) for converting audio from FLAC to ALAC.
+iTunes AutoTag uses [qaac](https://github.com/nu774/qaac) for converting audio from FLAC to ALAC.

 For qaac to function properly, the following files from iTunes are required:
 - ASL.dll